Lidya1234/RPG-game/README.md

 # Turn based RPG Game
 - I have created a turn-based RPG game using phaser, javascript, and HTML5.With two characters chasing balls that move in all directions.
+- I am using two characters because this a turn-based RPG game.
 - The two characters interchange their role when you click the space bar.
 - Player plays the game using the up, down, left, and right cursors.
 - It stores the data in leader board API.